bannerblack/obsidian-font-gallery-python/ReadMe.md

 > 5 corresponds to how many fonts will be generated.
 Remove the limiter when you have verified everything is working properly.

 > [!Note]
-> Currently limited to TTF
+> Currently limited to TTF!